🚀

 Research

-Objective: In this stage we sought to empathize with users by revealing pain points and gathering insights into the current app's limitations.
-To do so we used the following research methods:
+Objective: Empathize with users by revealing pain points and gathering insights into the current app's limitations.

 User Interviews

-To deeply understand the frustrations users were encountering, I conducted interviews with existing Pogoseat users.
-The goal here was to capture real-world insights on how they interacted with the app, what their primary pain points were, and where they felt the app was falling short, particularly during high-pressure moments at live events.
+The goal here was to capture real-world insights on how users interacted with the app, what their primary pain points were, and where they felt the app was falling short, particularly during high-pressure moments at live events.

 User Surveys

 Along with interviews, we conducted user surveys to gather broader feedback about their experiences with Pogoseat.
-This allowed us to quantify which areas were most problematic for the majority of users, especially around seat upgrades and general navigation, and to explore what additional features users might find valuable, such as recommendations based on their behavior.
+This allowed us to quantify which areas were most problematic for the majority of users, especially around seat upgrades and general navigation, and to explore what additional features users might find valuable.

 Features Audit